The Marks Family Strikes Again, Scam CEO This Time

 No Shortage Of Support Letters For Brinker

 Bob Dyer is the managing principal for Criterion Health.
-His letter of support read, “As I hear his possible sentence, it’s very hard to me to believe society would be one bit better, nor that he would be chastened one bit more by his incarceration.
+His letter of support read, “As I hear his possible sentence, it’s very hard to believe society would be one bit better, nor that he would be chastened one bit more by his incarceration.
+The very fact that I am writing this letter seems beyond belief to me, knowing Mr. Brinker as I do.

-The very fact that I am writing this letter seems beyond belief to me knowing Mr. Brinker as I do.
 While I do not know the details of the events that cause this legal issue, I certainly know how grave it is for Mr. Brinker and that it is a source of severe remorse for him that this should tarnish a life otherwise sparkling with service to others.”
+“The long history of good he’s done in and for this community should not be overshadowed by this one act.
+An act for which I believe he is truly sorry for,” read the letter from Anthony DeRose.

-A.J Jones is the CEO of Grace Health and also wrote a support letter.
+DeRose is a former counselor and educator.
+“I trust you’ll recognize all the positive qualities of this man and make your sentencing decision with this in mind.”
+A.J.
+Jones is Grace Health’s CEO and wrote a support letter.
 His letter said, “He was even recognized as Scene Magazine’s 2007 Man of the Year for all he’s done for our community.
 I have personally seen and know that he has a heart for people.”

 The Letters Of Support Didn’t Seem To Sway The Judge

 John Bromley is the former Summit Pointe Board Chairman.
-He stated that the whole case was a real shock but that he genuinely believes that Brinker is remorseful and deeply regrets his poor decisions.
+He stated that the whole case was a real shock but that he genuinely believes Brinker is remorseful and deeply regrets his poor decisions.
+“I am very sorry to read of this news, and I know that up to this point, Erv has led a very meaningful and productive life,” reads the letter.

-“I am very sorry to read of this news and I know that up to this point, Erv has led a very meaningful and productive life,” reads the letter.
-“Erv has accepted responsibility for his actions and I respectfully request the Court consider Erv’s significant contribution to the community and not incarcerate him as part of his sentence.”
+“Erv has accepted responsibility for his actions, and I respectfully request the Court consider Erv’s significant contribution to the community and not incarcerate him as part of his sentence.”
+Despite all the letters of support, Judge Collette nonetheless sentenced him to 32 to 120 months in prison.

-Brinker currently serves time at the Michigan Department of Corrections’ Charles Egeler Reception and Guidance Center in Jackson County.
+This sentence is almost twice the prison time that the criminal sentencing guidelines state, 17 months.
+Brinker currently serves time at the Michigan Department of Corrections Charles Egeler Reception and Guidance Center in Jackson County.
 Before being fired last year, Brinker had been the Summit Pointe CEO for almost 25 years.

-Customer Favorite Online Psychics For 2023
+Customer Favorite Online Psychics For 2024

 psychic source logo